Impact of Foregrounds on HI Intensity Mapping Cross-Correlations with Optical Surveys: Clustering-Based Redshift Estimation

 \subsection{HI Clustering-$z$ Results}

 We are now ready to present a simple test of our \hi clustering-based redshift estimation method and demonstrate its capability of recovering a redshift distribution using the \hi intensity maps discussed in Section \ref{HIIMSec} for our simulated optical photometric sample with a detection threshold applied as discussed in Section \ref{PhotozcatSec}.
 This is all in the presence of 21cm foreground contamination which has been cleaned using a \fastica process.
-We also apply our corrections as outlined in Section \ref{CorrectionsSection}.
+We also apply our corrections as outlined in Section \ref{CorrectionsSection} using only the photometric redshift information available.

 We test this approach on both our GAEA and MICE based simulations and Figure \ref{dNdzphotoz} shows the results.
 In both cases we select optical galaxies based on their photometric redshifts in targeted redshift ranges shown as the pink shaded regions on the plots.
 Because these galaxies have been selected using their poorly constrained photometric redshifts, the true redshift distribution (black dashed line) extends way beyond these ranges.
 By cross-correlating with \hi intensity maps and using the estimator outlined by Equation \eqref{dNdzEstimator} we can make a prediction of this true redshift distribution, shown by the blue data points.
+The grey shaded distributions show the result without any foreground contamination.
 We obtain the error bars for $\text{d}N/\text{d}z$ using a jackknifing technique, gridding the maps into an array of 25 smaller sub-samples.
 We then measure our estimator on the map but omit one of the 25 sub-samples.
 We repeat the procedure, averaging over the estimators obtained from omitting sub-samples, and obtain a standard deviation.

+These results are very encouraging for the future of using shared clustering signals from \hi intensity maps to calibrate photometric redshifts.
+A small bias is present which appears to skew the distribution, most evident in the GAEA results where the error is low.
+This will be caused by the fiducial bias models we use (Equations \eqref{gbiasEq} and \eqref{HIbiasEq}) in the estimator \eqref{dNdzEstimator} not agreeing precisely with the simulated catalogues.
+More focused follow-up on this bias factor is required, as discussed in the previous section, and an improved approach which constrains the biases and mean \hi temperature should mitigate this slight skewness.